netdata/netdata/libnetdata/gorilla/README.md

-Overall, on a real-agent the Gorilla compression scheme reduces memory consumption approximately by ~30%, which can be several GiB of RAM for parents having hundrends, or even thousands, children streaming to them.
+Overall, on a real-agent the Gorilla compression scheme reduces memory consumption approximately by ~30%, which can be several GiB of RAM for parents having hundreds, or even thousands of children streaming to them.